Definition of Collocation

 What is Collocation?

 Collocation is a grouping of familiar words that seem to belong together because of their continual use and thus creating a coherent meaning.
-Suppose, it is said heavy rain instead of big or strong rain, it conveys the implication that it is raining heavily.
+Suppose, it is said heavy rain instead of big or strong rain conveys the implication that it is raining heavily.

 ‘Strong rain’ or ‘big rain’ offers the same meaning, in the collocation example mentioned above.
 Also, both of them are grammatically correct, but the utilization of big rain or strong rain will sound outlandish.
 Thus, we use heavy rain for better English.